-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-A detailed Pupil Premium review has taken place as we commence the second year of the 3 year strategy.
-Internal reviews and evaluations took place at key intervals last academic year and were shared with trustees of the school.
-This will be continued this academic year.
+Below is a review has taken place as we commence the third year of the 3-year strategy.
+Internal reviews and evaluations have taken place at key intervals last academic year and were shared with trustees of the school.